-13.03 Physical Evidence
+14.03 Physical Evidence

 The timely preservation of physical evidence is essential to the successful prosecution of most sex offenses and/or instances of interpersonal relationship violence.
-Considering the time-sensitive nature regarding the preservation and collection of such evidence, it is essential that UMBPD be contacted as soon as possible.
+Considering the timesensitive nature regarding the preservation and collection of such evidence, it is essential that UMB Police and Public Safety be contacted as soon as possible at 410-706-6882 (6-6882 from an on-campus phone).

-Due to the sophisticated investigative resources required to properly investigate certain sex crimes, UMBPD has a concurrent jurisdiction agreement with the Baltimore Police Department to take primary investigative responsibility for investigating first- and second-degree rapes and first- and second-degree sex offenses.
+Due to the sophisticated investigative resources required to properly investigate certain sex crimes, UMB Police and Public Safety has a concurrent jurisdiction agreement with the Baltimore Police Department to take primary investigative responsibility for investigating first- and second-degree rapes and first- and second-degree sex offenses.
 UMB's Title IX Coordinator is responsible for receiving reports of sexual misconduct and overseeing UMB's response to sexual misconduct, including internal informal and administrative resolution processes.
-(Title IX mandates reports are provided to the Title IX Coordinator and that they provide the processes required under the regulations).
-UMBPD also will assign an investigator to facilitate internal University incident management and internal judicial affairs protocols.
+Title IX mandates reports are provided to the Title IX Coordinator and that they provide the processes required under the regulations.
+UMB Police and Public Safety also will assign an investigator to facilitate internal University incident management and internal judicial affairs protocols.

-13.04 Campus and Community Resources
+14.04 Campus and Community Resources

-Counseling, mental health, and other student services for victims of sexual assault, interpersonal relationship violence, stalking, and sexual exploitation are available both on campus and in the community.
+Counseling, mental health, and other student services for victims of sexual misconduct are available both on campus and in the community.
+These resources are provided in writing by UMB Police and Public Safety's victim/witness coordinator.
 Below is a list of resources: